Ruchit-Gaurh/Snake-game-with-Reinforcement-Learning/README.md

 		self.linear1 = nn.Linear(input_size, hidden_size)
 		self.linear2 = nn.Linear(hidden_size, output_size)

 **agent.py**:- It is the main file our agent will play the game through this file. agnet.py put up all our code together, get the current state of the game, save data in short-term memory and in long-term memory to train our model.
-It also saves checkpoints in case we have stop train and resume it again.
+It also saves checkpoints in case we have to stop training and resume it again.

 `class Agent:`